benediktwerner/vampire-survivors-power-up-calculator/README.md

 - Comments and index.html split, added for readability

+- Old Versions Retained for support

-- (TODO) Move Data To New file, and make it easy to add new version
+- Move Data To New file, and make it easy to add new version

-## Add New Game Version Support
+## How to Add New Game Version Prices Support

-(TODO)
+1. Go To `data.js`
+2. Copy Old Version Data and edit it to suit new game version (`name` property is for option name)
+4. Update `latest_data_version` (at the top)

 ## How to update icons